-(2)(3) In this clause -

-"billing/credit and account complaints" means a complaint relating to the account.
-This includes, but is not limited to, difficulty in paying accounts, overcharging, prices, payment terms and methods, and debt recovery procedures includes billing errors, incorrect billing of fees and charges, failure to receive relevant government rebates, high billing, credit collection, disconnection and reconnection, and restriction due to billing discrepancy.

-- "customer transfer complaints" means a complaint relating to the transfer of a customer from one retailer to another retailer.
-This includes, but is not limited to, customer consent or delays in the transfer process.includes failure to transfer customer within a certain time period, disruption of supply due to transfer and billing problems directly associated with the transfer (e.g. delay in billing, double billing). - "marketing complaints" means a complaint relating to a retailer's action in seeking to sign up a prospective customer.
-This includes, but is not limited to, the nature of the approach or conduct, contract details, customer consent and adherence to the contract cooling-off period requirements.includes advertising campaigns, contract terms, sales techniques and misleading conduct.
+- (2) In this clause - - "billing and account complaint" means a complaint relating to the account.
+This includes, but is not limited to, difficulty in paying accounts, overcharging, prices, payment terms and methods, and debt recovery procedures. - "customer transfer complaint" means a complaint relating to the transfer of a customer from one retailer to another retailer.
+This includes, but is not limited to, customer consent or delays in the transfer process. - "marketing complaint" means a complaint relating to a retailer's action in seeking to sign up a prospective customer.
+This includes, but is not limited to, the nature of the approach or conduct, contract details, customer consent and adherence to the contract cooling-off period requirements.